-This range is located in training area Z4, as part of the Range 7-10 complex, vic grid WL81597986.
+Range 9 is located within training area Z4, vicinity grid WL 81547982 and is part of the range 7-10 complex.
 It is accessible from Hwy 293 directly across from the Range Operations office.
-A key is needed to access this range.
+A key is required to access this range.